oisdk/site/posts/2019-03-21-binary-logic-search.markdown

 ---
-title: Lazy Numbers and Infinite Search
+title: Lazy Binary Numbers
 tags: Agda, Haskell
 bibliography: Agda.bib
 ---

+# Number Representations

 When working with numbers in Agda, we usually use the following definition: